 BMW NEXTGen event included a concept car the BMW Vision M Next.
 What I found most interesting about this is how BMW whilst looking forward with the i8 and the M Next; is still stuck with designs resembling the Giorgetto Giugiaro designed M1(E26) of the late 1970s.
 Don’t get me wrong, when I was a pre-teen my ideal car would have looked like the BASF sponsored M1 track car with the spiral paint work.
+It would have been nextgen for my pre-teen self, in the same way that the future also looked like a Star Trek communicator.
+Though our current smartphones would look nextgen to the original Star Trek set and prop designers.

 Here’s what the M Next looks like (© Copyright BMW AG, München, Deutschland.)